beiniycitiznet/Python_Challenge/README.md

 ## PyBank

 Creating a Python script for analyzing the financial records of your company.
 You will give a set of financial data called budget_data.csv.
-The dataset is composed of two columns: Date and Profit/Losses.
+The dataset is composed of two columns: `Date` and `Profit/Losses`.

 <img src="PyBank.png">